-eBayADay (2006) was the first group exhibition using eBay as venue.
-Aaron Ahuvia, Zack Denfeld and I created this month-long art exhibition using eBay.com as venue.
-We invited artists to submit “auctions” as works, using the entire eBay listing — item for sale, sale category, title, descriptive text, accompanying images, and pricing — as components of the work.
+eBayADay was the first group exhibition using eBay as venue.
+Aaron Ahuvia, Zack Denfeld, and I curated this month-long art exhibition using eBay.com as venue.
+We invited artists to submit “auctions” as artworks, using the entire eBay listing — item for sale, sale category, title, descriptive text, accompanying images, and pricing — as components of the work.

 Unlike the more than two million pieces of traditional art for sale on eBay, the pieces in the eBayADay exhibition utilized eBay’s methods and systems as elements in the work.
 Works exploited, redefined or underscored eBay’s potential in the exchange of ideas, objects, and commerce.
 Every person who viewed an eBayADay listing, whether they bid or not, experienced the work.

-Viewers could reach the exhibition through http://www.ebayaday.com, though most visitors discovered the artworks while searching for other items.
-This included the father browsing through musical instruments who bought artist Abishek Hazra’s auction “Own my voice and use it for Anything” as a gift for his daughter.
+Most browsers discovered the artworks while searching for other items on eBay.
+A father browsing through musical instruments won artist Abishek Hazra’s auction “Own my voice and use it for Anything” as a gift for his daughter.
 The eBayADay show made visible a large and thriving group of artists working in the Fluxus spirit, and the online nature of the exhibition reached a large non-art audience, and gave life to an exciting community of artists.

 The first auction began on December 1, 2006 and the last ended on December 31, 2006.
 The original eBayADay website was shut down by eBay, but the works are archived on: http://exstrange.com/relatives/ebayaday/